SSWConsulting/SSW.Rules.Content/rules/optimise-your-favicon/rule.md

 -
 ---

-Favicons are commonplace in web development, but did you know your favicon may not be properly optimised for all devices?
+Favicons are more than just a single icon, and they require proper optimisation to display correctly on all devices.

 <!--endintro-->

 ## What is a Favicon?

-Favicons are most commonly used to display a custom icon on a browser tab, but they can also be used to alter the display of your website in other cases.
+Favicons are most commonly used to display a custom icon on a browser tab, but they can also be used to alter the display of your website in other cases such as Android, IPhone, Windows, and Mac icons.

-Some places the favicon is used are:
-- Browser Tabs
-- Android and iPhone Icons
-- Windows and Mac Icons

 ## How to Check Your Favicon